aprilycchiu/eCommerce-Promotion-Analysis/README.md

 ## Overview

-In this project, we analyze `ga4_obfuscated_sample_ecommerce dataset`, an [obfuscated Google Analytics 4-property dataset for BigQuery](https://developers.google.com/analytics/bigquery/web-ecommerce-demo-dataset), which contains business/eCommerce data from [Google Merchandise Store](https://www.googlemerchandisestore.com/), an online store that sells Google-branded merchandise.
+In this project, we analyze `ga4_obfuscated_sample_ecommerce` dataset, an [obfuscated Google Analytics 4-property dataset for BigQuery](https://developers.google.com/analytics/bigquery/web-ecommerce-demo-dataset), which contains business/eCommerce data from [Google Merchandise Store](https://www.googlemerchandisestore.com/), an online store that sells Google-branded merchandise.

 Our goal is to **increase purchase revenue for our eCommerce store** by analyzing data and finding out whether promotions (homepage carousels) help the business grow.
 If yes, how could we apply promotions to improve our business in the future?